jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

 }
 ```

-In this example `SPRT` is the sprite name, `A` is a frame letter, and numbers (1, 2 and 5) are the sprites duration in tics (a tic in GZDoom is 1/35th of a second). **Sprites** have to be named in a specific format described [on the wiki](https://zdoom.org/wiki/Sprite) in order to work properly.
+In this example `SPRT` is the sprite name, `A` is a frame letter, and numbers (1, 2 and 5) are the sprites' duration in tics (a tic in GZDoom is 1/35th of a second). **Sprites** have to be named in a specific format described [on the wiki](https://zdoom.org/wiki/Sprite) in order to work properly.

 The `stop` command at the end stops the sequence and *destroys the actor*.
 There are many other commands (also described in [Flow Control: State Control](A1_Flow_Control.md#state-control)).
 One the most common ones are `stop` (stop animation and destroy the calling actor), `loop` (loop the current state sequence) and `goto <StateLabel>` which moves the actor to a new state sequence titled `StateLabel`.

 By default actors spawned in the world will enter `Spawn` state sequence.
 There are many ways to move from one state animation to another, including `goto <StateLabel>` and various functions, including conditional jumps in the middle of one state sequence into another.
+There are also plenty of state sequences that are entered automatically under a certain conditions: for example, if an actor's health is reduced to 0, it'll enter its Death sequence, if one is present.
+Existing state labels and their conditions are described in full [on the wiki](https://zdoom.org/wiki/Actor_states).

+> *Note:* Colloquially, "state" is often used as an umbrella term to refer to state sequences and state labels at the same time. *This is not correct*.
+The name of the sequence (such as Spawn, Death, etc.) is a **state label**; every separate frame in that sequence is a **state**; all states present under a specific state label are a **state sequeence**.

-Every separate sprite equals a separate state in a state sequence.
-You can define states with a sprite and duration to display a specific animation frame, and you can also attach functions for them to make something happen at that moment in the animation.
+Every separate sprite is a separate state in a state sequence.
+You can define states with a sprite and duration to display a specific animation frame for a specific time, and you can also attach functions for them to make something happen at that moment in the animation.
 When a function is attached to a state, it's executed at the *start* of the state, so the duration of that state isn't relevant for the function's execution.
 In the example above, the `A_Function()` call will happen 1 tic after the actor was spawned, as soon as the `SPRT A 1` state ends and at the same time as `SPRT B 2` is shown.

 Since all sprites contain a base name and a frame letter, it's possible to string multiple letters together: